-Europe lacks organs, tissues and cells for transplantation
+Shortage of organs, tissues and cells

 Every single person has a role to play in helping others.

-Discover the stories of Anna, Georges, Daniel and Julia:
+Discover Anna, George, Daniel and Julia’s stories:

-Let's talk about organ donation!
+Let's talk about it!

-Organ donation after death is a noble and meritorious act and is to be encouraged as an expression of generous solidarity
+Organ donation after death is a noble and meritorious act and is to be encouraged as an expression of generous solidarity."

 Giving is the greatest of Buddhist virtues.
 The Buddha in a previous life gave his body to a starving tigress who could not feed her cubs.
 There are many such Jātakas Tales, some in which he even gave his eyes to someone who wanted them.
-What loss do I suffer to give an unwanted organ after my death to give another person life?
+What loss do I suffer to give an unwanted organ after my death to give another person life?"

-Organ donation is consistent with Hindu beliefs as it can help to save the life of others.
+Organ donation is consistent with Hindu beliefs as it can help to save the life of others."

 The Late Mr Om Parkash Sharma MBE, President, National Council of Hindu Temples UK

-If you happened to be ill and in need of a transplant, you certainly would wish that someone would help you by providing the needed organ.
+If you happened to be ill and in need of a transplant, you certainly would wish that someone would help you by providing the needed organ."

 Sheikh Dr MA Zaki Badawi, Principal, Muslim College, London

-One who saves a single life – it is as if he has saved an entire world
+One who saves a single life – it is as if he has saved an entire world."

 Pirke D’Rav Eliezer, Chapter 48

 The Sikh religion teaches that life continues after death in the soul, and not the physical body.
-The last act of giving and helping others through organ donation is both consistent with and in the spirit of Sikh teachings.
+The last act of giving and helping others through organ donation is both consistent with and in the spirit of Sikh teachings."